JalmarazMartn/customDiagnostics/README.md

 ### 0.0.17

 Some errors in snippets, dianostics instead diagnostics.
+More control of diagnostics errors.